 My own presentation went well, as usual, and caused quite a number of questions in the following breaks.
 Many companies seem to have a problem with legacy documentation that needs to be converted and modularized.
 Using FrameMaker as the basic ingredient for smooth transition proves to be a solution that many CMS providers have not come up with in the past.
 Where theoretically a CMS based on XML with its own built-in or custom editor might seem to be wonderful, building on the existing power of FrameMaker does have its advantages in real life.

-After a successful roadshow, taking us through 6 countries in Northern Europe in just 2 weeks, I am looking forward to delivering a 3-hour workshop on this same theme on June 25th, the day before the Congility conference near London Gatwick.
+After a successful roadshow, taking us through 6 countries in Northern Europe in just two weeks, I am looking forward to delivering a 3-hour workshop on this same theme on June 25th, the day before the Congility conference near London Gatwick.
 Note that there are still some spots available, both for the workshop and the conference.